samarqureshii/243/README.md

 - Breakpoints can be set at a specific memory address where you want the execution to pause
     - Useful for debugging or examining the state of the program at certain points, such as before or after a loop or a function call
     - Use `Continue` command to run the program until it reaches the breakpoint
+- To set the register values back to 0, you can click on the register values and `Compile and Load` the program again